 Why?
-Well for one, corn is a big no, no on a low carb, keto diet since it’s very high in carbs.
-Not to mention that it’s also one of the most GMO laden foods around and it’s not even nutrient-rich.
+Well, for one, corn is a big no on a low-carb, keto diet since it’s very high in carbs.
+Not to mention that it’s also one of the most GMO-laden foods around, and it’s not even nutrient-rich.

-But if you prefer a cornbread topping that uses almond meal, then I recommend you use our easy cornbread recipe as the topping, it works perfectly in this tamale casserole.
+But if you prefer a cornbread topping that uses an almond meal, then I recommend you use our easy cornbread recipe as the topping; it works perfectly in this tamale casserole.

 Low Carb Tamale Pie